The Cache Valley earthquakes are a reminder of the potential for the Great Utah Earthquake - ExBulletin

 The damage can be catastrophic, and we need to be prepared.

 “I think I’ve felt like eight so far,” said Benson resident Levi Jensen.
-“It was kind of wild, only the earthquakes woke me up at night and during the day.
-We had quite a few.”
+“It was kind of wild, the earthquakes just woke me up at night and during the day.
+We’ve had quite a few.”

 This is relatively small, said the professor at Utah State University, but it should make us all really think about how prepared we are for a major earthquake.